Who Is Wildfowler Outfitter?

 A Life-long Commitment to Waterfowling.

-Wildfowler Outfitters was founded by Tom Jacobson, who began hunting in 1950 when he was a ten-year-old boy.
+Wildfowler Outfitters' founder began hunting in 1950 when he was a ten-year-old boy.
 His first day as a duck hunter was a cold, blustery day on Lake Hazel near Benson, Minnesota.
 He shot a full box of 410s at Canvasback, Blue Bills, and late season Mallards.

 He did not hit a thing - not even one of his dad's decoys.
 In spite of the cold, snowy November day, his life would never be the same.
 Duck hunting and goose hunting became a life-long passion.

 For Christmas that year he received his first shotgun, an Inver Johnson 20-gauge single shot.
 Two years later, he upgraded to a 16-gauge Ithaca pump.
 This gun and a dozen magnum mallard and 18 canvasback decoys were purchased with earnings from his paper route.
 He built a duck boat in his wood shop made out of marine plywood and it took three men and a boy to lift it, especially after it had been in the water.